-To accentuate an almond shape and create the look of bigger, longer, more seductive eyes, Leary says to keep the line thin along the length and through two-thirds of the eye.
+To accentuate an almond shape and create the look of bigger, longer eyes, Leary says to keep the line thin along the first two-thirds of the eye.
 “At that point, intensify the thickness and finish with a semi-dramatic wing at the end,” she says.
-For this shape, Leary also recommends bringing the liner onto the bottom lash line to really drive home the cat-eye makeup shape.
+For this shape, Leary also recommends bringing the liner onto the bottom lash line to really accentuate the cat-eye shape.
 We recommend using the IT Cosmetics Superhero No-Tug Sharpenable Gel Eyeliner for a seamless application.

 Cat Eyes for Upturned Eyes